 3. Bose QuietComfort 35 II

 Next on the menu is Bose’s QuietComfort 35 from the II Series.
-The reason why these cans were names as such is because they offer unparalleled sound cancelling abilities.
+The reason why these cans were named as such is that they offer unparalleled sound-cancelling abilities.
 Namely, if you don’t want, you won’t hear anything aside from your music and tracks, which means that they’re specifically tailored for both critical and casual listening.

-In terms of design, the QuietComfort 35 features a medium sized padded cups and a semi adjustable headband (which is sadly not padded).
+In terms of design, the QuietComfort 35 features medium-sized padded cups and a semi-adjustable headband (which is sadly not padded).
 That means that they’re comfortable, but will put up some fatigue on the wearer after a while.